 IDEA is a partner in a three-year European Commission-funded partnership project entitled Bridge 47: Building Global Citizenship, running 2018-2020.
 Our work is focusing on three types of partnerships that can extend awareness and understanding of Development Education practice and impact, while demonstrating the role of partnerships in delivering the SDGs.
 These are (a) Knowledge exchange partnerships (b) Advocacy partnerships, and (c) Exploratory partnerships.
 As well as this being an example of partnership in action, IDEA is the leading on the Partnership strand of the project and our work in this area is building partnerships for Development Education both nationally and at a European level.

-In 2018, Bridge 47 partnerships team worked with external expertise on our tone of voice in order to help us develop external partnerships.
+In 2018, Bridge 47 partnerships team worked with external expertise on our tone of voice in order to support our work around developing external partnerships.
 This resource offers guidance on general tone of voice work for civil society groups interested in participating in a similar process.
 You can download the Tone of Voice for Bridge 47 Partnerships Guide here.

 You can also find out more about our work and Bridge 47 here.